 As an Extreme Leader, your job is to accept and welcome setbacks, challenges, obstacles, and adversities, and try to transform them into opportunities for innovation.

-That’s an easy sentiment to agree with—every motivational speaker on the planet will tell you some version of the same thing and get you to nod your head in response—but it’s really hard to learn and practice, because it’s a double whammy: adversity means we’re at risk of getting hurt in some way—financially, emotionally, physically, etc—but the only way out is to take the risk of doing something different.
-The only way out of risk, is risk.
+That’s an easy sentiment to agree with—every motivational speaker on the planet will tell you some version of the same thing and get you to nod your head in response—but it’s really hard to learn and practice because it’s a double whammy: adversity means we’re at risk of getting hurt in some way—financially, emotionally, physically, etc—but the only way out is to take the risk of doing something different.
+The only way out of risk is a risk.

 So we come full-circle in this discussion: those who embrace risk will be better equipped to overcome the inevitable challenges that come with the leadership territory.

 Condition yourself—through consistent trial and error—to take these 5 Great Leadership Risks.
 Don’t wait for the fear to go away, because it won’t.
-Try, instead, to recognize the fear for what it is: the proof that you’re really doing something significant, that you’re racing ahead in your Extreme Leadership Journey.
+If you need someone to guide you through your journey, hiring executive coaching can be a great idea.
+You need to try to recognize the fear for what it is: the proof that you’re really doing something significant, that you’re racing ahead in your Extreme Leadership Journey.

 What other risks would you add to this list?